iain-en/email-template-samples/README.md

 2. Make your changes to the "src" or "includes" files.
 Any html files added to "src" will be processed automatically.
 3. Run `grunt`
 4. Use files generated in "build" to update samples
-5. Sync any finalised and tested changes back to the repo
+5. Sync any finalised and tested changes back to github INCLUDING built files.